-Tucker Kraft emerged as a go-to option for Jordan Love in the Green Bay Packers' 27-18 Week 2 win over the Washington Commanders.
+Green Bay Packers tight end Tucker Kraft emerged as a go-to option for Jordan Love in the their 27-18 Week 2 win over the Washington Commanders.
 After having his breakout game, the team's starting tight end is now dealing with a knee injury.

-If Kraft is ruled out for Week 4, then Luke Musgrave would step in as the Packers' starting tight end.
+Despite that, there is still a world where he could miss Green Bay's game against the Cleveland Browns on Sunday.
+If Kraft is ruled out, then Luke Musgrave would step in as the Packers' starting tight end.
 John FitzPatrick and Ben Sims could also receive some playing time if that is the case.
 However, Green Bay will have until 90 minutes before kickoff on Sunday to announce Tucker Kraft's availability.

 The Packers initially selected Tucker Kraft in the third round of the 2023 NFL Draft.
 He stepped in as the starting tight end last season with expectations of continuing to develop his game as a key target in the passing game.
 Kraft has looked excellent to begin the 2025-26 campaign, as he has already recorded eight receptions, 140 receiving yards, and two touchdowns.